 - Most residents own a vehicle and over half own a bicycle. - Approximately 5% of the vehicles (including bicycles) are electric. - The average trip distance in North Cowichan is 11.24km with some modes (e.g., walk, bike) averaging 1-4km and auto driver, auto passenger, and transit trips being over 10km in distance. - Berkey's Corner, Chemainus, and Lakes have the shortest average trip distances among the sub-areas. - Bell McKinnon has the highest percentage of auto drivers.
-It is also the least densely populated with limited amenities in the area.
+It is also the least densely populated with limited amenities in the area as this Growth Centre has yet to begin being built-out.
 Lastly, it has limited sustainable transportation infrastructure and limited transit service. - The data indicate that the denser sub-areas that have commercial and residential land uses within closer distances to each other are more likely to have a higher percentage of sustainable transportation mode share.